Elmergior/testone/README.md

 ## HOWTO Use

-Onthe repo we have a BASH script to setup Terraform variables.
+On the repo we have a BASH script to setup Terraform variables.
 You just run './prepare.sh name' where "name" is the name that you want to assing to the project.
+It's create a key, uploads it to AWS and set the variables to match those.

 ## TODO